umar-7w4/umar-7w4/README.md

 ### Currrent Project

 Currently building [**MockXpert**](https://github.com/umar-7w4/interview-marketplace) a full-stack interview preparation platform where candidates can schedule mock interviews with industry professionals.
-The backend, built using Spring Boot, provides secure authentication built with firebase, interview scheduling, Google Meet integration, and payment processing using Stripe.
+The goal is to help candidates gain confidence, refine their interview skills, and land their dream jobs through **expert-led, AI-enhanced mock interviews**.

 ## **🔹 Tech Stack Used So Far**
 | **Technology** | **Usage** |